Skip to main content

 Get started with gaming on Ethereum

-2. Set up your crypto wallet - You'll need a wallet to manage your digital in-game assets and (in some cases) to log into games.
-Choose a wallet here
+2. Set up your crypto wallet - Players need a wallet to manage digital in-game assets and (in some cases) to log into games.
+Find a wallet here.

-3. Fund your wallet - Acquire some Ether (ETH) or tokens relevant to the layer 2 network you plan to use
+3. Fund your wallet - Acquire some ether (ETH) or tokens relevant to the L2 network you plan to play on.
+[Learn where to get ETH here(/get-eth/).